jeffwiegner/gpt-pilot/README.md

 6. access the web terminal on `port 7681`
 7. `python main.py` (start GPT Pilot)

 This will start two containers, one being a new image built by the `Dockerfile` and a Postgres database.
 The new image also has [ttyd](https://github.com/tsl0922/ttyd) installed so that you can easily interact with gpt-pilot.
-Node is also installed on the image and port 3000 is exposed.
+Node is also installed on the image and port __port__ is exposed.

 # 🧑‍💻️ CLI arguments